TLeconte/acarsserv/README.md

 json format

 > acarsdec -A -o0 -j 192.168.1.1:5555 -r 0 131.525 131.725 131.825

 or

 > vdlm2dec -q -j 192.168.1.1:5555  -r 0 131.525 131.725 131.825

 and

 > acarsserv -j 192.168.1.1:5555

 Old binary format :

 > acarsdec -A -N 192.168.1.1:5555 -o0 -r 0 131.525 131.725 131.825

 and

 > acarsserv -N 192.168.1.1:5555

-> (where 192.168.1.1 is the ip address of your computer running acarsserv).
+where 192.168.1.1 is the ip address of your computer running acarsserv.

 acarsserv will create by default an acarsserv.sqb database file where it will store received messages.
 You could read its content with sqlite3 command (or more sophisticated graphical interfaces like sqlitebrowser).